Content Index

 In the same file, you can also set some progress bar options, for example:

-• includeCSS, to indicate if you want to use the CSS provided by default, or you are going to include your own, if you set it to false and do not include a CSS, the bar will not appear.
+- includeCSS, to indicate whether you want to use the CSS provided by default, or are going to include one own, if you set it to false and do not incorporate CSS, the bar will not appear.

-• showSpinner, to show a loading icon in parallel.
+- showSpinner, to display a loading icon in parallel.

 Conclusion